TomFrederik/unseal/docs/source/index.rst

 Welcome to Unseal's documentation!
 ==================================

+Unseal wants to help you get started in mechanistic interpretability research on transformers!

 If you are new to Unseal, you should start by reading the :ref:`getting started <getting_started>` guide.